Next Generation EU: Climate action

+Distribution

+NGEU grants are distributed based on a formula using GDP per capita, unemployment rate in 2015–2019, GDP growth in 2020 its changes during pandemics in 2020 and 2021.
+The allocation benefits the southern countries of the EU, with Italy and Spain receiving the largest sums, Greece getting the most money per capita, while disfavoring, for example, Hungary and Poland.

+As of 2025, the "PIGS" (Portugal, Italy, Greece, and Spain) got 78% of the funds while contributing only 28% of the GDP.

 National economies and recovery and resilience plans

-With the departure of the UK, there was also the hope of phasing out national rebates in the EU.
-But instead of this, the budget deal provides NGEU-skeptical Germany and the so-called Frugal Four—Denmark, the Netherlands, Austria, and Sweden—with even larger rebates, in total €53.2 billion for the 2021–2027 budget period, financed by all member states according to their gross national incomes (GNI).
+With the departure of the UK, there was the hope of phasing out national rebates in the EU.
+But instead of this, the budget deal provides NGEU-skeptical Germany and the so-called Frugal Four — Denmark, the Netherlands, Austria, and Sweden — with even larger rebates, in total €53.2 billion for the 2021–2027 budget period, financed by all member states according to their gross national incomes (GNI).
 Germany and France support grants and loans as financial instruments to strengthen European economies during the COVID-19 crisis in 2020 in their joint position papers.
 Germany and France wanted to show leadership and pave the way for unity in the EU.

 Until the economic crisis following the COVID-19 pandemic, Germany was the strongest advocate for fiscal restraint and austerity in times of crisis.
 However, with the emergence of the COVID-19 crisis, it has changed this position by supporting a grant instrument and large-scale common EU debt issuance.

-The Frugal Four—Denmark, the Netherlands, Sweden, and Austria—have coordinated their positions due to the high stakes.
+The Frugal Four — Denmark, the Netherlands, Sweden, and Austria — have coordinated their positions due to the high stakes.
 Thus, they were also mostly in favor of supporting common debt issuance and loans in the NGEU.

 Southern European countries, especially Italy and Spain, wanted grants to be allocated with as little conditionality as possible.
 They had high backlogs before the COVID-19 outbreak and already had high budget deficits.
 Following the impact of the 2008 financial crisis on economies and welfare states, trust in the EU has declined.
 Although the leaders of Italy and Spain met shortly before the July 2020 European Summit, they did not formally coordinate their positions with the NGEU.

 With regard to the Eastern European countries, Poland and Hungary argued for a strong link between the NGEU and the MFF, as they were net beneficiaries.
 This position was supported by other Visegrad countries: Czechia, and Slovakia, and the Friends of Cohesion.
 Therefore, these entities insisted that the NGEU should be temporary and the MFF should be the main vehicle targeting underdeveloped regions.

 The European Union has taken strong action to assure recovery through Next Generation EU, a €750 billion plan composed of grants and loans.
 Nonetheless, the COVID-19 recovery is expected to dominate global public finances in the near term, heeding demands from various stakeholders to ensure that short-term expenditure in support of recovery is consistent with long-term goals.